marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 ---
 layout: post
-title: "Tips Learned Releasing an Hybrid App Using SteroidsJS"
+title: "Tips Learned Releasing an Hybrid App Using Steroids.js"
 description: "300ms delay, overscroll, text rendering, 1px borders, local storage, performances, i18n ...
 After lot of work and an app released, I'm releasing a long list of solutions to problems I ran into while developing an hybrid app."